biomedisa/biomedisa/README.md

 #### Train a neural network for automatic segmentation
 ```
-# change to the demo directory
+# change to the features directory
 cd ~/git/biomedisa/biomedisa_features/

 # Ubuntu